The 60th Annual Pediatric Postgraduate Course

 Pediatric Chief Resident

-Rani Gereige, MD, MPH
+Rani Gereige, Course Director, MD, MPH

-PPGC Course Chair
+PPGC Course Chair, CME Committee Chair

-CME Committee Chair, Executive Director of Medical Education
+Executive Director of Medical Educaton

 Julie Kantor, MD